 FAQ – Mold Surface Textures

 It will help if you consider function, aesthetics, and cost when choosing a surface finish.
-Function is a very important criterium.
+The function is a very important criterium.
 It helps to ensure that your part still performs its desired function after getting the surface finish.